deepin-community/fsspec/docs/source/intro.rst

 History
 -------

-I (Martin Durant) have been involved in building a number of remote-data file-system implementations, principally in the context of the `Dask`_ project.
+We have been involved in building a number of remote-data file-system implementations, principally in the context of the `Dask`_ project.
 In particular, several are listed in `docs`_ with links to the specific repositories.
 With common authorship, there is much that is similar between the implementations, for example posix-like naming